jafayassine03/Simple-Encryption-Tool-C-/README.md

 🔐 Simple Encryption Tool (C)

+Default Password: 1234 (change in code if desired)

-A beginner-friendly encryption program written in C that uses a basic Caesar Cipher to encrypt messages.
-This project demonstrates simple string manipulation, loops, and basic encryption logic using the C programming language.
+A beginner-friendly encryption program written in C that uses a basic Caesar Cipher to encrypt and decrypt messages.
+This project demonstrates simple string manipulation, loops, and basic encryption logic in the C programming language.

 📌 Project Overview

-The program asks the user to:
+The program allows the user to:

 Enter a message

 Enter an encryption key (a number)

-The program then shifts each character in the message by the key value

-Finally, it prints the encrypted message
+Encrypt the message using a Caesar cipher

-This is a simple way to understand how basic encryption works.
+Decrypt messages with the same key

+Save encrypted or decrypted messages to a file

+View saved files

+Before accessing the tool, users are required to enter a password to ensure restricted access.

 ⚙️ Features

-🔐 Password protection – restrict access to the program
+🔐 Password Protection – restrict access to the program (default password: 1234)

-🔒 Encrypt messages – convert plain text into encoded text
+🔒 Encrypt Messages – convert plain text into encoded text

-🔓 Decrypt messages – restore encrypted text using the same key
+🔓 Decrypt Messages – restore encrypted text using the same key

-🔑 Custom numeric key – choose any number as your encryption key
+🔑 Custom Numeric Key – choose any number as your encryption key

-💾 Save results to a file – store encrypted/decrypted messages
+💾 Save Results to a File – store encrypted/decrypted messages

-📂 View saved files – read messages from existing files
+📂 View Saved Files – read messages from existing files

-🔁 Multiple operations – run the program continuously without restarting
+🔁 Multiple Operations – run the program continuously without restarting

-🧠 Beginner-friendly code – easy to read and understand
+🧠 Beginner-Friendly Code – easy to read and understand

+🚀 How It Works

+Start the program and enter the password.

+Choose an option from the menu: Encrypt, Decrypt, or View saved files.

+Enter your message and the numeric key.

+The program processes the message and displays the result.

+Optionally, save the result to a file for later access.

+Repeat the process or exit the program.

-🚀 Possible Improvements
+💡 Possible Improvements

-Some features you could add:

-Decryption option
+Some ideas to make the program even better:

-Ignore spaces and punctuation
+Ignore spaces, punctuation, and numbers while encrypting/decrypting

-Encrypt only alphabet letters
+Encrypt only alphabet letters for cleaner output

-Save encrypted messages to a file

-Add a menu system
+Automatically timestamp saved files to avoid overwriting

+Add brute-force decryption to recover messages without the key

+Mask password input so it is not visible while typing

 🎯 Purpose

 This project was created for learning and practicing C programming basics while exploring how simple encryption techniques work.
+It’s a great exercise for understanding:

+String manipulation in C

+Loops and conditional statements

+File input/output operations

+Implementing a simple Caesar cipher

-License
+⚖️ License

 Totally free to use!
 Play around with it and make it your own 😄